lariskovski/minecraft-aws/README.md

 - Deploy compute resources:  `make compute-plan` and `make compute-apply`

+- Optionally edit the cloudflare-update.sh file environments.
+The script is used in a target to automatically update a Cloudflare dns record with the new EC2's public IP. `make cloudflare-update`

 ## What does Packer do?

 Packer creates a base image for our server on top of Amazon Linux AMI 2.
 It setups up anything not data-related.